 Provision Benefit Structure To 31 March 2008 Benefit Structure From 1 April 2008 Benefit Structure From 1 April 2014 Death in service A lump sum of two times final pay; plus A spouse's or civil partner's pension of one half of the illhealth retirement pension that would have been paid to the scheme member if he had retired on the day of death (generally post 1 April 1972 service for widowers' pension and post 6 April 1988 for civil partners); plus Children's pensions may also be payable.
 A lump sum of three times final pay; plus A spouse's, civil partner's or cohabiting partner's pension payable at a rate of 1/160th of the member's total (augmented to age 65) membership (generally post 1 April 1972 service for widowers' pension and post 6 April 1988 for civil partners and nominated cohabiting partners), multiplied by final pay; plus Children's pensions may also be payable.
 Leaving service options scheme membership, d calculation and paymen retirement provisions; of A transfer payment to e scheme or a suitable insi- value to the deferred per If the member has comp scheme membership, a contributions with intere t conditions similar to general or ither a new employer's surance policy, equivalent in ension; or oleted less than three months' If the member has completed two years or more scheme membership, deferred benefits with calculation and payment conditions similar to general retirement provisions; or A transfer payment to either a new employer's scheme or a suitable insurance policy, equivalent in value to the deferred pension; or If the member has completed less than two years scheme membership, a return of the member's contributions with interest, less a State Scheme premium deduction and less tax at the rate of 20%.
-State pension scheme From 6th of April 2016, the Fund will no longer be contracted out of the State Second Pension.
-Until that date, the benefits payable to each member were guaranteed to be not less than those required to enable the Fund to be contracted-out.
-Assumed pensionable pay N/A This applies in cases of reduced contractual pay (CPP) resulting from sickness, child related and reserve forces absence, whereby the amount added to the CPP is the assumed pensionable pay rather than the reduced rate of pay actually received.
+State pension scheme Until that date, the bene racted out of the State Second Pension. ere guaranteed to be not less than those Assumed pensionable pay N/A This applies in cases of reduced contractual pay (CPP) resulting from sickness, child related and reserve forces absence, whereby the amount added to the CPP is the assumed pensionable pay rather than the reduced rate of pay actually received.
 50/50 option N/A Optional arrangement allowing 50% of main benefits to be accrued on a 50% employee contribution rate.